https://www.deakin.edu.au/__data/assets/image/0007/1902517/24095_psych-600x475.jpg

 Dr Meaghan Danby

-What will I learn from Deakin's psychology courses?
+What to expect from Deakin's psychology courses

-As a first year student, you'll be introduced to the core concepts of psychology, as well as the different specialisations.
-From second year you will start to choose electives that are more specialised; e.g. forensic or developmental or cognitive psychology.
+As a first year student studying psychology at Deakin, you'll be introduced to the core concepts of psychology, as well as the different specialisations.
+From second year you will start to choose electives that are more specialised like forensic, developmental or cognitive psychology.
+You'll learn a lot of other useful skills too, like communication, problem solving, critical thinking and digital literacy.

 Who will I study alongside?